Putting patients’ health first with data and AI

 Databricks provides Healthdirect Australia with a unified data analytics platform that simplifies data engineering and accelerates data science innovation.
 The notebook environment enables them to make content changes in a controlled fashion rather than having to run bespoke jobs each time.

 “Databricks has provided a big uplift for our teams and our data operations,” said James.
 “The analysts were working directly with the data operations teams.
 They are able to achieve the same pieces of work together within the same timeframes that used to take twice as long.
-They’re working together and we’re seeing just a massive reduction in the speed at which we can deliver service.”
+They’re working together and we’re seeing just a massive acceleration in the speed at which we can deliver service.”

 With Delta Lake, they’ve created logical data zones: Landing, Raw, Staging, and Gold.
 Within these zones, they store their data “as-is”, in their structured or unstructured state, in Delta Lake Tables.
 From there they use a metadata-driven schema and hold the data within a nested structure within that table.
 What this allows them to do is handle data consistently from every source and simplifies the mapping of data to the various applications pulling the data.